Masters in Project Management Programs

-Popular Masters in Project Management Degree Programs
+MBA in Project Management & Other Degree Types

 Depending on the undergraduate degree you have obtained, there are different paths to choose from in graduate school.
 Students who are interested in earning master’s degrees in project management might find a number of different degree options.
 Some programs seek to provide advanced training in the principles of project management as they apply to any field, while others include project management as a part of an advanced degree that focuses on a specific career field.

-Master of Science in Project Management (MSPM) – This type of program typically focuses on the advanced practices and methodologies of project management itself, and may offer students the opportunity to take courses specific to their chosen industry.
+- Master of Science in Project Management (MSPM) – This type of program typically focuses on the advanced practices and methodologies of project management itself, and may offer students the opportunity to take courses specific to their chosen industry.

-Master of Business Administration (MBA) – An MBA provides comprehensive business training, including courses on everything from human resources to economics.
+- Master of Business Administration (MBA) – An MBA provides comprehensive business training, including courses on everything from human resources to economics.
 A project management MBA is one that includes courses or a concentration in project management alongside more general business classes.

-Master of Science in Management (MSM) – This field of study approaches management principles from an academic standpoint.
+- Master of Science in Management (MSM) – This field of study approaches management principles from an academic standpoint.
 It may take a broad perspective on business management issues such as policy and general operations, and may emphasize research into project management and other management fields.

-Master of Science (MS) with a project management concentration – Some programs offer the opportunity to undertake advanced study of a particular field with an emphasis on project management within that field.
+- Master of Science (MS) with a project management concentration – Some programs offer the opportunity to undertake advanced study of a particular field with an emphasis on project management within that field.
 For example, a student may work toward an master’s in information technology with an emphasis on project management.

 Project Manager Certification